rday45/flask-web-server/README.md

 Method = POST

-this endpoint is used to create a new character
+This endpoint is used to create a new character

-to create a character, the user must be authenticated and the name and vocation field must be sent with the request(description is optional and other fields are created automatically).
+To create a character, the user must be authenticated and the name and vocation field must be sent with the request(description is optional and other fields are created automatically).
 The character will be automatically associated with the user sending the request.
 An example of a request you can send includes the following:

 ```JSON
 {